Cape Shore: History

 Although nearby to Placentia, French capital of Newfoundland until 1713 and important English town afterwards, the Cape Shore was largely uninhabited until the late 18th and early 19th centuries, when the Placentia merchants Saunders and Sweetman began bringing settlers there from the area around Waterford, Ireland.
 The river valleys of the Cape Shore are relatively fertile areas suitable for types of small-scale farming, a rarity in Newfoundland, and communities like St. Bride's and Angels Cove were originally settled as farming communities, not fishing communities like most settlements in Newfoundland.
 To this day, commercial sheep, dairy, and vegetable farms are in operation on the Cape Shore.

 However, the Cape Shore is adjacent to what were some of the richest fishing grounds in the world, as exhibited in the old Newfoundland saying Cape St. Mary's pays for all (meaning, losses incurred during a poor fishing year could be recouped by a quick fishing trip to Cape St. Mary's).
 By the latter part of the 19th century, fishing was the main occupation, and continues to be important today, despite the fishing industry's woes in the last 15 years (including the devastating Atlantic cod moratorium).

 Today, tourism is an important industry.
 The Cape St. Mary's Ecological Reserve, just south of St. Bride's, draws thousands of visitors every year.
 Its rolling green hyper-oceanic barrens and meadows drop 400 ft down dramatic sea-cliffs to the pounding surf below.
 The bird colony on 'bird rock' is the reserve's largest draw, however.

 During the breeding season, it is home to 24,000 Northern gannet, 20,000 black-legged kittiwake, 20,000 common murre, and 2,000 thick-billed murre.
 In addition, more than 100 pairs of razorbill, more than 60 pairs of black guillemot, plus double-crested and great cormorant, and Northern fulmar nest there.

 All of these birds nest on or around a 400 ft high stack of rock, mere metres from the shore.
 A pleasant 15 minute walk along the coast from the Interpretation Centre's parking lot brings visitors to the observation point, a mere 10 metres from as many as 60,000 nesting birds.
-It is one of North America's largest seabird colonies, but it is without doubt the very most accessible.
+It is one of North America's largest seabird colonies, but it is, without doubt, the very most accessible.

 Communities on the Cape Shore

-The communities of the Cape Shore include:
+The communities of the Cape Shore include, from north to south: